You want to know more about me - is it safe to do business with me?

 After I'd paid off my 1968 Nova in 1971, I packed it full and drove off from Saskatoon to London, Ontario, seeking a publisher for my secretly-written novel.
 That did not happen for decades; but many other things did.
 For 12 years I was very involved in church and children's ministries - developing my creativity and administrative -leadership skills.

 Then - I yielded to Mom's calls and a growing sense of God's will, and moved back home to care for my parents.
-(I have a book in me about those 23+ caregiver years too, but I don't have time or desire to write it yet).
+(I have a book in me about those 23+ caregiver years too, but I don't have time to write it yet).
 My creative ideas still found places to ooze out, but mainly, I think I learned management skills, and how to dig in my persevering heels.
 I also produced some family history books, while continuing with children's ministries at church, including directing DVBS for 3 summers.

 In the 1990s I read that you could self-publish on the internet, so after Mom died, I re-wrote my novel and saved up for a computer that could go online.
 I got it in 1999 and I planted myself every day in front of the computer and taught myself publishing, web-design, and to a degree, marketing - plus many other things.
 I learned like a house ablaze!
 That was during the 10 years I still cared for Dad.

-Before I had my own first site up, I was asked to help Western Tract Mission, a ministry, get an online web presence with a site too.
-One thing led to another - and another - and another, so that by now I have 8 or 9 websites of my own, and I have built more than 25 websites for others, and maintain and manage most of them.
+Before I had my own first site up, I was asked to help Western Tract Mission, a Christian ministry, get an online web presence with a site too.
+One thing led to another - and another - and another, so that by now I have 8 or 9 websites of my own, and I have built more for others, and maintain and manage most of them.
 A few are regular clients, to which I give a regular evening of my week.

 My novel, Ruthe's Secret Roses, was published as a Print-On-Demand (POD) in 2001, but marketing it is on hold right now, as are travel dreams, while I'm on this business tangent, developing websites, writing content, designing graphics, and still always on a learning curve, as I constantly learn new skills and braid them into my work.

 I have taught myself most computer basics, including downloading and installing, both programs and complete operating systems.
 I can trouble-shoot and fix a number of problems, and even rescue data from a computer that seems to have died.
-I have four virtual desktops on my screen, and often run as many as four, to eight or more programs at once, switching back and forth fluidly.
+I have six virtual desktops on my screen, and often run as many as four, to eight or more programs at once, switching back and forth fluidly.

 Open Source Software - Some years ago I discovered that open source software was much more secure and could do everything and more than a Windows system, so I experimented with about a dozen linux systems, and have settled on openSUSE as my favourite, using the KDE desktop system.
 I can follow instructions for using command-line operations, but do not feel fully at home in that field.
 However, with the robust graphical interfaces now in all these programs, it is not absolutely necessary.
-(Nor have I taken time to learn programming - just enough to adjust code for installation of certain programs such as DadaMAIL).
+(Nor have I taken time to learn programming - just enough to adjust code for installation of certain programs.